Guide

 Whatever you choose, verify tokens on the backend.

 And remember the limit: CAPTCHA reduces bots.
 It does not reliably stop human sales pitches.
 The stable pattern is to reduce abuse before submission, then classify what still arrives.
+The full operating playbook is summarized in the contact form operations guide.

 Disclosure and Verification